acingraham/LaneyBug2/README.md

 - Only show videos not previously seen
 - Add code pipeline so changes pushed to github automatically get propagated to site
 - BUG - In Admin, clicking a button will mean it's focused and hitting spacebar afterwards will trigger the same button
+- Make invalidations in CloudFront automatic after code changes
+- Add trouble shooting guides
+- Get routing working in gh-pages url.
+Works locally and in prod, but not in the actual gh-pages site.

+- Make initial load of screen as fast as possible
 - Move to AWS
 - Add favorites ability
 - Figure out broken videos.
 One example is 6982697321247018245.mp4